 Students may opt to write a Senior Thesis in Educational Studies in the Senior Thesis Seminar EDUC 450.
 Students are required to defend their thesis.
 The defense will normally take place during the last week of classes in the spring semester.
 This involves a formal presentation of the thesis.
-The entire department of educational studies faculty will attend the defense and provide input to the Honors Seminar professor and the faculty adviser.
+The entire Department of Educational Studies faculty will attend the defense and provide input to the Thesis Seminar professor and the faculty adviser.

 An award of "high honors" is only awarded to work that shows exceptional scholarly insight and innovation.
 An honors project must bring something new into the world—it must teach us something or consider a particular question in a new light.
 In order to do this well, students will need to clearly articulate what the field of Educational Studies is and how their project is situated within our modes of inquiry/knowledge production.
-In order to take on an honors project, students will need to be interested in the topic in a way that they experience passionately, as well as intellectually.

 The Teacher Preparation Program

 The preparation of teachers is an all-university responsibility, generally directed by the Department of Educational Studies.
 The program encompasses liberal studies in education as well as studies and experiences designed to develop teaching effectiveness and professional leadership.
 The emphasis is on developing the student's ability to relate knowledge and theory to skillful teaching in the interest of promoting greater social justice and environmental sustainability.
-Colgate's undergraduate adolescence and childhood certification programs and the Master of Arts in Teaching (MAT) adolescence programs are currently accredited through the Teacher Education Accreditation Council.
+Colgate's undergraduate adolescence and childhood certification programs and the Master of Arts in Teaching (MAT) childhood and adolescence programs are currently accredited through the Teacher Education Accreditation Council.
 Colgate University is a member in good standing of the Association for Advancing Quality in Educator Preparation (AAQEP) with an anticipated Quality Assurance Review in Spring 2022.

-There are three ways to become a certified public school teacher through the Teacher Preparation Program at Colgate.
+There are five ways to become a certified public school teacher through the Teacher Preparation Program at Colgate.
 The first is the undergraduate teacher education program, which can be completed in the four-year undergraduate period and certifies successful candidates in childhood education (grades 1–6).
 The second is the undergraduate teacher education program, which can be completed in the four-year undergraduate period and certifies successful candidates in secondary education (grades 7–12 in Biology, Chemistry, Earth Science, English, Mathematics, Physics, or Social Studies).
 The third is the undergraduate option where teacher candidates return for a ninth semester to complete the professional semester including student teaching for either the elementary or secondary level.
 The fourth and fifth pathways are through Colgate's MAT program in both childhood education and adolescent education.

 Successful completion of all requirements in all certification programs leads to recommendation for New York State initial teacher certification.